 What is PTSD?

-PTSD is a psychiatric condition that is classified as a trauma and stressor-related disorder by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V).
-PTSD involves re-experiencing an extremely traumatic event (this event is referred to as the “stressor”), and is usually accompanied by increased arousal, nightmares, flashbacks, difficulty sleeping, difficulty concentrating, and difficulty with memory among numerous other symptoms.
-A traumatic event is a life-threatening event such as military combat, natural disasters, terrorist incidents, serious accidents, or physical or sexual assault in adult or childhood.
-Symptoms of PTSD usually start soon after the traumatic event, but might not become apparent for weeks, months, or even years after the traumatic event.
-PTSD symptoms fall into four categories:
+PTSD is a psychiatric condition that is classified as a trauma and stressor-related disorder by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+PTSD involves re-experiencing an extremely traumatic event (this event is referred to as the “stressor”), and is usually accompanied by other health issues such as increased arousal, nightmares, flashbacks, difficulty sleeping, difficulty concentrating, and difficulty with memory among numerous other symptoms that can affect physical health too.
+A traumatic event is a life-threatening event such as military combat exposure, natural disasters, terrorist incidents, serious accidents, or physical or sexual assault in adult or childhood.
+Symptoms of PTSD usually start soon after the traumatic event, but might not become apparent for weeks, months, or even years after the traumatic event

 - Intrusion: Intrusion symptoms are symptoms that cause the veteran to relive or re-experience the traumatic event.
 Examples include nightmares, flashbacks, and distress or physical reactions to triggers that remind the veteran of their traumatic event.

 - Avoidance: Avoiding people, places, thoughts, feelings, or activities that are closely associated with the traumatic event.
 Avoiding crowds is a common avoidance symptom.
 Veterans might also try to keep busy or avoid seeking help in order to avoid thinking about the traumatic event.

 - Negative Alterations in Cognitions & Mood: This category of symptoms includes staying away from relationships and viewing the world as completely dangerous because no one can be trusted.